The University of Stirling is committed to admitting students on the basis of their merit and their potential to succeed.

 The University of Stirling is committed in pursuing best practice and high standards of service to all students.

 All applications are processed by the University of Stirling.
-Please ensure you have read our important information for applicants.
+Please ensure you have read our important information for applicants below.
 Get in touch if you have any questions.